Content Recommendation for March, 2026

 By the time you read this article, you have probably already heard about this project and been amazed by how quickly it has gained popularity.
 In this guide, I will show you how to install it on a NAS and provide a solid starting point for exploring and experimenting with this powerful AI agent.

 I assume you use UGREEN NAS or some kind of computer systems that run 24/7 at your home.
-OpenClaw is better deployed on such platforms with Docker.
-Deploying it on your laptop is not covered in this tutorial.
-For that purpose, you can check OpenClaw’s Official Website.
+OpenClaw is better deployed on such platforms with Docker to have more fine-grained priviledge control.

 To avoid needing a proxy network, we use the image 1panel/openclaw.
 The important thing is to map your NAS storage to /home/node/.openclaw, so all the configuration files are visable and editable directly in NAS.
 In this way, we can use different methods to configrue OpenClaw before running the gateway.